rightdroid/umlaut-escape/README.md

-# escape-umlaut
+# umlaut-escape

 ## Description

-`escape-umlaut` is a small JavaScript package that provides a single function for escaping special characters like umlauts (e.g. õ, ä, ö, ü) in a given string.
+`umlaut-escape` is a small JavaScript package that provides a single function - `escapeUmlaut` - for escaping special characters like umlauts (e.g. õ, ä, ö, ü) in a given string.
 The special characters are replaced with their respective [HTML entities](https://developer.mozilla.org/en-US/docs/Glossary/Entity).
 For a full list of currently supported HTML entities, see the [Current special characters map](#current-special-characters-map) at the end of this README.

 ## Installation